daigo0927/blog/vertex-prediction/README.md

 Sample resources for serving ML model (predicting penguin species) on Google Cloud Vertex AI.

-Vertex AI offers 2 ways to serve ML model: 1) on pre-built containers, 2) on on custom containers.
+Vertex AI offers 2 ways to serve ML model: 1) on pre-built containers, 2) on custom containers.
 One can use pre-built containers if the model meets several requirements.
 Custom containers are more flexible way to serve ML model.
 See details in the [official documentation](https://cloud.google.com/vertex-ai/docs/general/import-model).

-This example use custom containers for demonstrating the flexible model serving.
+This example uses custom containers for demonstrating the flexible model serving.

 ## Setup